Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Results

 Now we will show that unlike the typical charge gap in band insulators, such a dramatically suppressed emerged gap (and the local Kondo scale) is extremely sensitive to disorder.
-This fragility of the Kondo insulating gap against disorder provides a natural explanation of the above puzzles.
+It is worth mentioning that the general fragility of correlated systems to disorder was to some extent discussed in past work~\cite{miranda1996kondo,miranda1997disorder,miranda2001griffiths,tanaskovic2004effective}.
+However, the precise consequences for the thermal behavior of such disordered Kondo insulators was not addressed.
+Other work restricted to binary type (Kondo holes/ligand disorder) had also been reported previously~\cite{Anders,Raja_Pramod} including a recent work demonstrating the role of in-gap bound states due to non-magnetic impurties ~\cite{PhysRevB.101.094101}; the latter models however cannot produce a broad distribution of Kondo scales, a key entity for observing the `fragile' Kondo insulator scenario as discussed below.
+This fragility of the Kondo insulating gap against disorder due to a broad distribution of Kondo scales provides a natural explanation of the above puzzles.
 We simulate the weak disorder in real materials by adding to this model Anderson-type disorder in the $d$-electron site energies, with fluctuations $\sim 0.2$eV, similar to that used for the non-interacting case demonstrated in Fig.~\ref{fig:U0}.
-For the current calculations, we choose the parameters such that this gap is around $0.01$eV in the clean case, similar to the real Kondo insulator materials.
-Furthermore, the band-filling constraint now translates as, $\langle n_f\rangle+\langle n_d\rangle=2$, where $\langle ... \rangle$ denotes disorder averaged values.
-We respect this constraint by fixing $n_f=1$ uniformly on all sites, while varying $n_d$ locally via a spatially variable $(\epsilon_{di}$, drawn from a distribution $P(\epsilon_{di})=\frac{1}{\sqrt{2\pi W^2}}\mathrm{exp}\lbrace-\frac{1}{2}\epsilon_{di}^2/W^2\rbrace$, such that $\langle n_d\rangle=1$ on average.
-Thus, within this model, $W$ would signify the local fluctuations in the $d$-levels additionally implying fluctuations in the local density of states (LDOS) of the conduction electrons.

-Instead of delving into the detailed low energy dynamics that would dictate this physical situation, a straight look at the resulting density of states illustrated in Figure~\ref{fig:U1.9} immediately reveals the `fragility' of the Kondo gap in great contrast to its non-interacting counterpart (Figure~\ref{fig:U0}).
+Instead of delving into the detailed low energy dynamics that would dictate this physical situation, a straight look at the resulting conduction electron density of states (equivalently the disorder averaged $c$-electron spectral function) illustrated in Figure~\ref{fig:U1.9} immediately reveals the `fragility' of the Kondo gap in great contrast to its non-interacting counterpart (Figure~\ref{fig:U0}).
 With the incorporation of disorder, the prominent charge gap rapidly fills out representing a `soft' gap at $W=0.1$eV and evolving into a `pseudogap' with finite spectral weight at the chemical potential, with a meagre increase of $W$ to $0.2$eV.